Sesamoiditis and Gout are two conditions that can cause pain in the big toe.

 Key Points

-• Sesamoiditis or sesamoid pain is caused by overuse or injury to the sesamoid bones, while gout is usually due to Uric acid accumulating in a certain part of the body.
+Sesamoiditis is caused by overuse or injury to the sesamoid bones, while gout is usually due to Uric acid accumulating in a certain part of the body.

 Understanding Sesamoiditis

 Sesamoiditis is a condition that affects the sesamoid bones in the foot.
-These are two small bones located beneath the big toe joint, which help to absorb shock and provide leverage to the big toe.
+These are two small bones located beneath the big toe joint, which help to absorb shock and provide leverage to the big toe during certain foot movements.

 Sesamoiditis is characterized by inflammation and pain in the sesamoid bones and surrounding tissues.
-It is a common condition among athletes and dancers who frequently place stress on their feet.
+It is a common condition among athletes and dancers who frequently place stress on their feet and big toe in particular.

 Anatomy of Sesamoid Bones

-There are two sesamoid bones located under the big toe: the tibial sesamoid and the fibular sesamoid.
+There are two sesamoid bones located under the big toe joint: the tibial sesamoid and the fibular sesamoid.

 The tibial sesamoid is located on the inside of the big toe (just under it), while the fibular sesamoid bone is located on the outer inner side of the big toe.